conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/index.md

 Next, you will get to our configuration wizard for Kafka Connect, which is taking full advantage of the [Kafka Connect Validate API](https://docs.confluent.io/platform/current/connect/references/restapi.html#put--connector-plugins-(string-name)-config-validate):

-- Form is generated with structured configuration groups
+- A form is generated with structured configuration groups to be filled out
-- Much nicer error handling, attached to each individual field
+- Supportive error handling is included with each individual field
-- Embedded documentation that helps you understand which fields are required and what are their expected and default values
+- Embedded documentation helps you understand which fields are required and what their expected, and default, values are
-- Ability to toggle advanced configuration to visualize only the most important fields
+- Toggle advanced configuration to visualize only the most important fields
-- Ability to switch seamlessly between Form View and JSON View at any time.
+- Switch seamlessly between Form View and JSON View at any time

 ![img.png](img/connector-add-form-initial.png)

-Configure your Connector to your convenience and use the Validate button to verify that your configuration is valid.
+Configure your Connector to your convenience and use the **Validate** button to verify that your configuration is valid.

-This will highlight the parts of the configuration that are not valid, and give you precise information onhow to correct your Connector configuration.
+This will highlight the parts of the configuration that are invalid, and give you precise information on how to correct your Connector configuration.

 ![img.png](img/connector-add-form-invalid.png)